 - Ask for help.
 Get a friend to help with school pick-ups, shopping or running errands.

-- Have realistic expectations.
-As soon as treatment finishes, don’t expect to be able to instantly do all the things you used to do before the cancer.
+- Be realistic.
+Don’t expect to be able to instantly do everything you used to do.
 Your body is still recovering and it will take time for your energy levels to return.

 Many people having chemotherapy and radiotherapy worry about hair loss.
 Some people lose all their hair quickly, others lose it after several treatments, or others may only lose a little hair or none at all.

 When hair loss does occur, it usually starts 2–3 weeks after the first treatment.
-Your scalp may feel hot, itchy, tender or tingly.
-You may also lose hair from your eyebrows, eyelashes, arms, legs, chest and pubic region.
-Hair usually grows back when chemotherapy is completed.
+Before and while your hair is falling out, your scalp may feel hot, itchy, tender or tingly.
+Some people find that the skin on their head is extra sensitive and they may develop pimples on the scalp.
+Although losing head hair is most common, you may also lose hair from your eyebrows, eyelashes, arms, legs, chest and pubic region.

-Losing hair can make you feel physically unattractive, vulnerable or sad.
+Many people find losing their hair very difficult.
+You may feel your hair is part of your overall image and its loss can make you feel physically unattractive, vulnerable or sad.
 It’s natural to feel this way.
 Talking to your medical team may be helpful.